Audience

 Improved Asset Management

-- View files as a list or as thumbnails
+- Files can be viewed as a list or as thumbnails.

-- View file type, date uploaded, and size
+- The file type, date uploaded, and size are displayed.

 Content Display Section